michaeltreyvaud/Github-Actions-ECR-Push/README.md

 Click [here](https://us-east-1.console.aws.amazon.com/iamv2/home?region=eu-west-1#/policies) to create your policy that will be attached to your Provider role.

 - Select create Policy
-- Use the following JSON definition and edit accordinly
+- Use the following JSON definition and edit accordingly

 ```json
 {